 The form for preparing a proposal appears in the Eagle Scout Service Project Workbook, No. 512-927.
 Completing it will represent a reasonable time investment and an introductory learning experience, and also provide the information needed for approval.
 The candidate shall not be required to submit more than is described there, or more than is necessary to establish that a project can meet the above tests.

 Space is provided in the workbook for the candidate to record comments made during discussions with the district or council volunteer going over the proposal.
-A thorough review should generate numerous suggestions, cautions, and perhaps concerns (see “What an Eagle Scout Candidate Should Expect,” 188.8.131.52).
+A thorough review should generate numerous suggestions, cautions, and perhaps concerns (see “What an Eagle Scout Candidate Should Expect,” 184.108.40.206).
 The Scout should be encouraged to write these down and take them seriously.
-When the reviewer is satisfied the five tests above tests can be met, then approval is granted.
+When the reviewer is satisfied the five tests above can be met, then approval is granted.

-It is acceptable for the coach or the advancement administrator responsible for approval—if he or she becomes concerned the project will not meet the requirements or it will not be completed to the satisfaction of the benefiting organization—to contact the Scout and his parent or guardian, or unit leader and, as appropriate, a representative of the beneficiary.
+It is acceptable for the coach or the advancement administrator responsible for approval—if he or she becomes concerned the project will not meet the requirements or it will not be completed to the satisfaction of the benefiting organization—to contact the Scout and his or her parent or guardian, or unit leader and, as appropriate, a representative of the beneficiary.
 However, even though the project coach may provide guidance critical to success, final design issues are ultimately between the Scout and the beneficiary.
-For limitations on the coach’s role, see “Eagle Scout Service Project Coach,” 220.127.116.11.
+For limitations on the coach’s role, see “Eagle Scout Service Project Coach,” 18.104.22.168.

 From time to time Scouts will “jump the gun” and begin fundraising efforts—or even work on the project itself— before a proposal is approved.
 This is counter to the requirements and well covered in multiple documents, but still it happens.
 Normally then, a Scout should select a different project.
-If circumstances are compelling, however—indicating leniency can be extended and a lesson learned without significant detriment to fulfilling the project’s purpose—the Scout may be allowed to carry on and have his proposal or project approved after the fact.
+If circumstances are compelling, however—indicating leniency can be extended and a lesson learned without significant detriment to fulfilling the project’s purpose—the Scout may be allowed to carry on and have the proposal or project approved after the fact.